-The toner has Retinol (which is amazing for your skin!) and 5% Niacinamide (whatever that is!)
+The toner has Retinol (which is terrific for your skin!) and 5% Niacinamide (whatever that is!)
 The toner aims to rejuvenate, reduce the appearance of ageing, smooth and even skin and leave it healthy and radiant.
-Yes and please!
+Yes, and please!

-It’s a little too soon to tell if it’s working yet, but so far so good.
-My skin hasn’t reacted to it which is a good sign.
-Oh, it does advise to only use it once a day and reduce to once or twice a week if irritation occurs.
+It’s a little too soon to tell if it’s working yet, but so far, so good.
+My skin hasn’t reacted to it, which is a good sign.
+It does advise only to use it once a day and reduce to once or twice a week if irritation occurs.

 This toner will set you back £3.99.
 Which isn’t bad in my opinion.

 Thankfully, I don’t seem to have too many lines around my eyes yet.
 But I’m not taking any chances.
-The earlier you start using eye creams, the better.
+The earlier you start using anti wrinkle eye creams, the better.

-This eye cream has caffeine to help diminish crows feet, green tea for its antioxidant benefits and to help lock in moisture and it’s fragrance-free, which is very good for your delicate eye area.
+This eye cream has caffeine to help diminish crows feet, green tea for its antioxidant benefits, and help lock in moisture, and it’s fragrance-free, which is very good for your delicate eye area.

 This eye cream is £3.99.

-Like I stated above, since hitting my 30’s I’m desperately trying to bring some kind glow back to my skin.
-So when I saw a highlighter stick I knew I needed to get it.
+Like I stated above, since hitting my 30’s I’m desperately trying to bring some kind of glow back to my skin.
+So when I saw a highlighter stick, I knew I needed to get it.

 I applied it to my nose, cheekbones and as it has Vitamin E, I even tried it on my lips.
 It gave me a bit of a 90’s frosted lip vibe, but I quite liked it.